chrthomsen/pygrametl/docs/examples/parallel.rst

                 keyrefs=['storeid', 'productid', 'dateid'],
                 targetconnection=shrdconn.copy()),
             returnvalues=False,
-            # When consuming a partitioned dimension should each part be
+            # When consuming a partitioned dimension each part should be
             # consumed separately, a simple way to do so is using the parts
-            # method which returns all parts handled by the partitioned
+            # method which returns all parts managed by the partitioner
-            # dimension or fact table
             consumes=productDimension.parts
             )

-    # Using a partitioned table is done in the same way as any other pygrametl
+    # A partitioned table can be used in the same way as any other pygrametl
-    # table, as the frameworks takes care of the partitioning behind the scenes
+    # table since the frameworks take care of the partitioning behind the scenes
     for row in sales:
-        # A new 'row' is created for each fact, as having values not present in a
+	# A new row is created for each fact, as having values not present in a
         # decoupled table that consumes another dimension, can make pygrametl
-        # miscalculate when actuals results are ready, making the framework
+        # miscalculate when the actual results are ready, making the framework
-        # pass a FutureResult object to the database driver instead of the actual
+        # pass a FutureResult to the database which usually raises an error
-        # values, leading to exceptions
         fact = {}
         fact['storeid'] = row['storeid']
         fact['dateid'] = row['dateid']